How To Start Investing

 Review your budget

-Start by evaluating your monthly income and expenses.
-Create a comprehensive budget that accounts for all your fixed financial obligations, such as rent or mortgage, car or student loan payments, utilities and groceries.
+Look at your monthly income and expenses.
+Create a comprehensive budget that accounts for all your fixed financial obligations, such as rent or mortgage, car or student loan payments, utilities, and groceries.

-Before you land on your investing budget, determine what portion of that discretionary income you want to allocate toward saving.
+Determine what portion of that discretionary income you want to allocate toward investing.
 While there's no one-size-fits-all answer, financial experts often recommend aiming to save at least 10-20% of your income.

 Review your investment budget

 If you can’t hit your target right away, don’t worry.
-Start with what you can and increase it as you go along.
+Start with what you can and increase it as you go.
 If you make changes in your budget or you start to earn more money, you’ll be able to increase your monthly contribution.

 You need to choose an investment platform to work with.
-The good news is, that there are tons of great online investment platforms to choose from, like Webull or Fidelity.
+The good news is that there are tons of great investment apps to choose from.
+Erika is a fan of Webull, but some other popular ones are M1, Fidelity, and Robinhood

-When researching investment platforms, the biggest thing you’ll want to pay attention to is whether the platform allows you to self-direct investment choices or if they use a robo advisor or professional advisor to determine your investment choices.
-A robo-advisor is usually a more affordable option than working with a professional advisor and uses algorithms to automate your investment choices based on your goals and risk tolerance.
+A robo-advisor is usually more affordable than working with a professional advisor and uses algorithms to automate your investments based on your goals and risk tolerance.

 Consider the taxes